-Please note as well that the “Panteón General” of the city of Oaxaca suffered damages during the 2017 earthquake, and so, the popular photos of the web might not be accurate with how the cemetery looks like today.
+Please note as well that the “Panteón General” of the city of Oaxaca suffered damages during the 2017 earthquake, so, the popular photos on the web might not be accurate with how the cemetery looks today.

 Oaxaca Day of the Dead Itinerary (DIY)